ThrowTheSwitch/Ceedling/README.md

 1. **[CException]**, a framework for adding simple exception handling to C projects in the style of higher-order programming languages.

+<sup>†</sup> Through a [plugin][FFF-plugin], Ceedling also supports [FFF] for
+[fake functions][test-doubles] as an alternative to CMock’s mocks and stubs.

+## But, wait.
+There’s more.

-In its simplest form, Ceedling can build and test an entire project from just a few lines in a project configuration file.
+For simples project structures, Ceedling can build and test an entire project from just a few lines in its project configuration file.

 Because it handles all the nitty-gritty of rebuilds and becuase of Unity and CMock, Ceedling makes [Test-Driven Development][TDD] in C a breeze.

 Ceedling is also extensible with a simple plugin mechanism.
-It comes with a number of built-in plugins for code coverage, test suite report generation, Continuous Integration features, IDE integration, and more.
+It comes with a number of built-in plugins for code coverage, test suite report generation, Continuous Integration features, IDE integration, release libraries & dependencies, and more.

-<sup>†</sup> Through a [plugin][FFF-plugin], Ceedling also supports [FFF] for
-[fake functions][test-doubles] as an alternative to CMock’s mocks and stubs.

 [Unity]: https://github.com/throwtheswitch/unity
 [CMock]: https://github.com/throwtheswitch/cmock